InSawyerSteps/Kinesis_Multitools/README.md

   - `references` – precise symbol usage and reference finding via Jedi.
   - `similarity` – find semantically similar code snippets.
   - `task_verification` – meta-search to assess task implementation status.
-- **Incremental Vector Indexing** – the `index_project_files` tool detects file changes to avoid re-computing embeddings for unchanged files.
+- **Incremental Vector Indexing** – The `index_project_files` tool detects file changes to avoid re-computing embeddings for unchanged files.
-- **Secure & Sandboxed** – all file operations are validated to ensure they remain within the configured project root.
+- **Secure & Sandboxed** – All file operations are validated to ensure they remain within the configured project root.
-- **Extensible by Design** – a development guide provides a blueprint for adding new capabilities.
+- **Extensible by Design** – A development guide provides a blueprint for adding new capabilities.

 ## Installation